flopach/iox-webserver/README.md

 * Cisco IR1101 / IOS XE 17.1
 * Cisco IC3000 / 1.2.1

-## Building the App
+## Deep-Dive: Configure the IOx App

-### 1. Select IOx Platform
+### Differences between /ARM and /x86

-Check the CPU architecture on your hardware (for example: ARM for IR1101, x86 for IC3000 and IR829/IR809) and edit the configuration files.
+IOx runs on different hardware platforms which are using different CPU architectures.
+For example: ARM for IR1101, x86 for IC3000 and IR829/IR809.
+However, with this application only 2 lines of code are different as you will see below.
 With the character `#` we are commenting the other architecture out.

 > Check out the [IOx Platform Support Matrix](https://developer.cisco.com/docs/iox/#!platform-support-matrix) for more information!

-**ARM-based IOx devices**
+**ARM-based IOx devices in folder /ARM**

 Dockerfile: